Kyle Tucker Player Props: Astros vs. Orioles

 Kyle Tucker At The Plate

-- Among qualified hitters, he ranks 10th in batting average, while his on-base percentage ranks 15th and he is 18th in slugging.
+- Among the qualified hitters in MLB play, he ranks 11th in batting average, 14th in on-base percentage, and 15th in slugging.

-- Tucker has picked up a hit in 77 of 111 games this year, with multiple hits 31 times.

-- Tucker has driven home a run in 46 games this year (41.4%), including more than one RBI in 18.9% of his games and producing three or more of his team's runs on six occasions..
+- Tucker has driven home a run in 47 games this year (42%), including more than one RBI in 19.6% of his games and producing three or more of his team's runs on seven occasions..

-- He has scored in 46 games this season, with multiple runs 11 times.
+- He has scored in 47 of 112 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.